 Site topography in the project area varies.
 The ash storage area ("Ball Field") will be lowered to an elevation consistent with surrounding areas and graded to drain.
 The flow management portion of the project is in an area near the intake channel of the Emory River and as such the topography consists of berms, ditches and various piping outfalls.
 KIF process flow will continue to discharge to the Emory River through NPDES-permitted Outfall 001.
 For the final site configuration, storm water runoff currently conveyed to the stilling pond by Ditch 11 will be rerouted to the proposed scour basin and will discharge through a new storm water outfall to the Emory River.
 The northern portion of the Ball Field will drain north toward Ditch 11 and discharge through Outfall 001.
 The south and west portions of the Ball Field will drain to the south side of the area and will be discharged through Outfall 007.
-The KIF site SWPPP will be updated to address the new storm water discharge, and coverage for the discharge will be maintained through Tennessee Multi-Sector General Storm Water Permit TNR051787.
+The southern portion of Area East, approximately 8.5 acres, will drain southeast and discharge through a new storm water outfall to the Emory River.
+A small portion on the eastern side of Area East, approximately 1.5 acres, will drain to Ditch 11 and to the storm water outfall from the Scour Basin to the Emory River.
+A portion, approximately 2.5 acres, of the Area East along the Water Quality Channel with drain to the Water Quality Channel and flow through the Process Water Basin before discharging through NPDES outfall 001.
+A sediment basin is not needed because each drainage area is less than 10 acres.
+The KIF site SWPPP will be updated to address the new storm water discharges, and coverage for the discharge will be maintained through Tennessee Multi-Sector General Storm Water Permit TNR051787.